jovanbrakus/hockey-shuttle/series/hockey-shuttle/season-01/episode-02-new-lines/draft/chapter-04.md

 Monday morning arrived with the kind of cold that felt personal—wind cutting through Sophia's coat, her breath visible in angry little clouds, the Honda's heater refusing to work until she was halfway to school.

-She'd spent Sunday with Maya consuming ice cream and watching bad movies and carefully not discussing Ethan Hayes.
+She'd spent Sunday with Maya consuming ice cream and watching bad movies and carefully not discussing Ethan Price.
+She'd also turned off Instagram notifications after the goal point video hit fifty reposts and her mentions became unmanageable.
+People had opinions.
+So many opinions.
 But now it was Monday and she had to face school and him and the aftermath of Saturday's game and that conversation in the parking lot.

 *I play better because you were there.
 I always do.*